itspriyanshuks17/js_learning/README.md

 # JavaScript Tutorial

 ## Variable:
 1. var: variable can be re-declared & updated.
-A global scope variable
+A global scope variable(It is a global variable can be accessed outside the block)

 2. let: variable cannot be re-declared but can be updated.
 A block scope variable